-Welcome to your first year of World History at Newton North High School!
-This class will provide you with an exciting opportunity to better understand today's world by tracing the historical roots of modern civilizations.
-We will learn essential skills as well - skills necessary to become both expert historians and successful students.
-Over the course of the year, you will become more experienced in writing analytically, reading and listening critically, and presenting your ideas convincingly.
-We will make sure that you have many opportunities to show your talents and knowledge in many ways this year.
-Many challenges lay ahead - but so do many achievements!
+Welcome to your second year of World History at Newton North High School!
+This class will provide you with an exciting opportunity to better understand today's world by tracing the key events and themes of the last two hundred years.
+We will build on the skills you developed in 9th grade as well-skills necessary to become both expert historians and successful students.
+Over the course of the year you will become experienced in writing analytically, reading and listening critically, and presenting your ideas convincingly in many forms.
+Many challenges lay ahead-but so do many achievements!

-Some of the key historical periods/units that we will be working with this year include:
+The broad themes/periods that we will be dealing with this year include: